BetterStackHQ/terraform-provider-better-uptime/docs/data-sources/betteruptime_monitor.md

 - **id** (String) The ID of this Monitor.
 - **maintenance_from** (String) Start of the maintenance window each day.
 We won't check your website during this window.
 Example: "01:00:00"
 - **maintenance_to** (String) End of the maintenance window each day.
 Example: "03:00:00"
-- **maintenance_timezone** (String) The timezone to use for the maintenance window each dat.
+- **maintenance_timezone** (String) The timezone to use for the maintenance window each day.
 Defaults to UTC.
 The accepted values can be found in the Rails TimeZone documentation. https://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html
 - **monitor_group_id** (Number) Set this attribute if you want to add this monitor to a monitor group.
 - **monitor_type** (String) Valid values: